 If you love color and character in your floors, it’s possible to purchase antique wood floors that feature a blend of wood tones and colors.
 This adds exceptional depth to the floor and interest to the room.
 It also allows the floor to complement a wider range of decor, from rustic to formal.

-Invest in an Old Wood Floor
+Invest in Reclaimed Wood Flooring

 Old wood floors offer far more character and interest than new cut wood, but have all the beauty, warmth, and durability as well.
 If you love the look of old wood flooring, consider investing in a reclaimed or antique wood floor to capture these looks and benefits for yourself.
+At Elmwood Reclaimed Timber, we have a variety of reclaimed wood flooring selections to choose from, including heart pine, hickory, douglas fir, white oak, and more.
+If you have any questions about our product customizations or pricing options, contact our team of experts!
+We’re happy to help you plan for your next diy project or professional remodel.